Shihab8902/Shihab8902/README.md

 - ### ShipSwift
    - #### Live Site: https://shipswiftbyshihab.netlify.app

-  -  <b>Technologies</b>: React, Tailwind CSS, Firebase, Express.js, MongoDB, Mongoose, JWT
+  -  **Technologies**: React, Tailwind CSS, Firebase, Express.js, MongoDB, Mongoose, JWT

 ShipSwift is a parcel management website where a user can book a parcel to be delivered.
 Admin can view the bookings and assign delivery person for delivery.
 Delivery person can view the location of delivery and deliver the parcel.